 - Dislocations: joint re-alignment may be performed in the office or for more complex dislocations, an open approach to the joint with reduction of the joint to a normal position and possible pin placement to help heal in the proper position are needed.

 - Lacerations: sharp injury to the hand may involve numerous structures depending on the location and depth of the injury.

-- Skin lacerations can be repaired with permanent or absorbable stitches with care taken to avoid tension across joint creases
+- Skin lacerations can be repaired with stable or absorbable stitches with care taken to avoid tension across joint creases

 - Muscle lacerations can heal on their own or with larger sutures to repair the muscle and then immobilization with a cast or splint to let the area heal.